bnb-chain/greenfield-cmd/README.md

 and it is also the default path to load keystore when running other commands.
 Password info is also needed to run the command.
 The terminal will prompt user to enter the password information.
 Users can also specify the password file path by using the "--passwordfile".
-Users are responsible for managing and securely storing their password information.
+Users are responsible for keeping their password information.
 If the password is lost, it is needed will need to re-import the key.

-##### New Account

 The "account new" command can be used to create a new account for executing commands.
 However, please note that after creating the account, you need to transfer token to the address of this account before you can send transactions or use storage-related functions.
 ```